piotr1204Essex/piotr1204Essex.github.io/machine_learning.md

 When it comes to regression, I believe there is no need to repeat myself, as the effects are very similar to those on correlation.
 Outliers can seriously affect the regression line which in turn leads to incorrect interpretations (James et al., 2013).

 I have always believed that Data Science is a science of a “best-guess”.
 It is hard to imagine being 100% confident in any statistical analysis that one runs.
-It is because of that, that we must adhere to the best practices and all of the tools that statistics provides us with, so we can make sure that our best-guess is indeed the best-guess a one can make.
+It is because of that, that we must adhere to the best practices and all of the tools that statistics provides us with, so we can make sure that our best-guess is indeed the best-guess one can make.

 References: